abraunegg/onedrive/docs/docker.md

 Or you can map your own config folder to the config volume.
 Make sure to copy all files from the docker volume into your mapped folder first.

-The detailed document for the config can be found here: [Configuration](https://github.com/abraunegg/onedrive/blob/master/docs/usage.md#configuration)
+The detailed document for the config can be found here: [Application Configuration Options for the OneDrive Client for Linux](https://github.com/abraunegg/onedrive/blob/master/docs/application-config-options.md)

 ### Syncing multiple accounts
 There are many ways to do this, the easiest is probably to do the following: